 The Making of Sabbat – Lady in Black This is part of a series of videos where I’ll be talking about the inspiration behind the songs from my new album.
 In this video it’s all about the song by Uriah Heep, Lady in Black.
 Other posts in this series Sabbat The Wicker Man Scarborough Faire On the Shoulders of Giants Iron from Stone By Damh the Bard|2016-10-14T11:00:37+01:00March 24th, 2015|Categories: music|Tags: druid, druidism, druidry, fearie, folk, Lady in Black, Morrighan, mythology, pagan, paganism, Sabbat, Uriah Heep|4 Comments Enjoy the Article?
 Please Share this Story!
-FacebookTwitterRedditGoogle+TumblrPinterestEmail Related Posts The Soundtrack of my Life – The Early Years (but a bit later…) The Soundtrack of my Life – The Early Years (but a bit later…) September 10th, 2018 | 4 Comments 10 Guitarists that Changed my Life 10 Guitarists that Changed my Life August 30th, 2017 | 12 Comments 10 of the Musicians/Bands that Changed my Life 10 of the Musicians/Bands that Changed my Life August 22nd, 2017 | 27 Comments Damh the Bard and Spiral Dance on Tour Damh the Bard and Spiral Dance on Tour August 1st, 2017 | 0 Comments 4 Comments Viviane March 24, 2015 at 3:34 pm - Reply Lovely tribute.
+FacebookTwitterRedditGoogle+TumblrPinterestEmail Related Posts The Calm after the Snow Melt The Calm after the Snow Melt May 13th, 2019 | 9 Comments Thinking About – Music in the not-so Distant Past Thinking About – Music in the not-so Distant Past March 4th, 2019 | 20 Comments The Soundtrack of my Life – The Early Years (but a bit later…) The Soundtrack of my Life – The Early Years (but a bit later…) September 10th, 2018 | 4 Comments 10 Guitarists that Changed my Life 10 Guitarists that Changed my Life August 30th, 2017 | 12 Comments 10 of the Musicians/Bands that Changed my Life 10 of the Musicians/Bands that Changed my Life August 22nd, 2017 | 27 Comments Damh the Bard and Spiral Dance on Tour Damh the Bard and Spiral Dance on Tour August 1st, 2017 | 0 Comments 4 Comments Viviane March 24, 2015 at 3:34 pm - Reply Lovely tribute.
 I have listened to this song so often when I grew up but never really listened to the lyrics too closely, thank you for changing that!
 I sang that round the fire when my English was terrible many a year ago.
 Live has its ways. 🙂 Damh the Bard March 30, 2015 at 10:25 am - Reply Like I said, I have no idea how I missed the song for so long!
 Bronzewing March 25, 2015 at 12:52 am - Reply So totally agree re needing to have a chat to their God or Goddess.
 I often wonder who they are actually talking/listening to (if they ever actually do) and it may not be who they think it is!
 The buck still stops with us even so.
 If a deity asks something of us that it outside our own moral code, we can and should refuse, but I doubt a real deity would do so!
 Darker things on the other hand… Damh the Bard March 30, 2015 at 10:26 am - Reply Agreed.
 Freewill and choice.
 We can’t just blame religion, it’s still some of us humans doing these things.
 Leave A Comment Cancel reply Comment Save my name, email, and website in this browser for the next time I comment.
 Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.